ChrisHurt/React-Recall/README.md

   - Custom memorisation fields, instead of thumbnails & names for people
       - Photo & Job title for people or,
       - Plant photos and names (maybe you figure out which obscure little brown mushrooms are which!) [https://www.mushroom-appreciation.com/little-brown-mushrooms.html]

+### Sprint 3
+UI Behaviours include the following
+  - After clicking a sub-circle it should:
+    - Expand
+    - Move to the center
+    - reveal data's text (a name or whatever information you prefer)
+    - allow users to indicate if they remembered the hidden text
+      - This could be done automatically by typing their name in an input prior to clicking or,
+      - This could be done by using a check box in the circle
+  - After resolving the user response the sub-circle should be removed from the dataset

 ## Installation Instructions
 - This is currently under construction and a instructions will be placed here when ready.